Avalanche stay alive, beat Predators 2-1 to force Game 6 - Philly

+"Obviously, it was a lot of fun," said Hammond, who was mobbed in the locker room.
+"We're excited to have another game.
+We didn't want this to be the last one of the season, and I think to a man, we all did whatever we could to make sure that wasn't the case."

-This is the third time the Avalanche had trailed 3-1 in a series since the franchise relocated to Colorado.
-They lost the first two, but will have a chance Sunday to push this series to a seventh game after rallying with two goals in the final 4:11.
+This is the third time the Avalanche had trailed 3-1 in a series since moving to Colorado.
+They lost the first two but have a chance Sunday to push the defending Western Conference champs to a seventh game after rallying with two goals in the final 4:11.

+They also became the first to win a playoff game in regulation when trailing in the final 5:00 of the third since Chicago won at Boston in Game 6 of the 2013 Stanley Cup Final.

 Gabriel Landeskog started the rally with his goal into an empty net with Nashville goalie Pekka Rinne caught outside the crease with his own teammate Ryan Ellis in his lap.
-Then Andrighetto gave the Avs the lead off a rebound of a shot by J.T.
-Compher that stunned a sold-out Nashville crowd that had expected to celebrate advancing to the second round.
+Then Sven Andrighetto gave the Avs the lead off a rebound of a shot by J.T.
+Compher with 1:28 left that stunned a sold-out Nashville crowd that had expected to celebrate advancing to the second round.

+"We've got a series again going home, and it's going to be exciting," Landeskog said.
+"As we talked about before tonight, just to win one.
+We don't have to win three in one night."

 The series winner will face Winnipeg in the second round.